genderkit/genderkit/_articles/silicone.md

 ---

 {% capture warn %}
-Silicone filler injections are extrememly dangerous and can result in permanent disfigurement or even death.
+Silicone filler injections are extrememly dangerous and can result in permanent disfigurement {% cite hage2001devastating %} or death {% cite clark2008subcutaneous %}.
 Do not attempt this.
 {% endcapture %}
 {% include warning warning=warn %}

+Silicone injections are different from modern [breast augmentation]({% link _articles/breast-augmentation.md %}), which normally involves saline-filled implants with a solid silicone outer, which is significantly safer.

+{% bibliography --cited %}